 Are the Agent Commission Fees stopping you from being like them?

 The Commission Fees should be the least of your worries, since only the first 2 weeks of fees would be taken away from you.
 You can use the time instead to educate students/tutees on more important information:

 Horror Stories of Tuition Agents

 CocoTutors collects the first 2 weeks of tuition fees (50% of the first month) directly from the Parent.
-Tutors will get paid starting from the 3rd week onwards from the Parents directly; this is barring any changes to the tuition details (hourly rate, tuition frequency etc.) that will lead to the change in the Commission amount collected.
+Tutors will get paid starting from the 3rd week onwards from the Parents directly.

-Hence, there is minimal chance of payment issues since no money is being passed through between Tutor and Agent.
+Hence, there is minimal chance for payment issues since no money is being passed through between Tutor and Agent.
 The Parent will be the one paying directly to either party!